jeffponce/jeffponce.github.io/_posts/2020-05-29-etl-process.md

 OR [2015] = ''
 --(1409998 row(s) affected)
 ```
-*
 ## Part IV: MS SQL Continued
 Next we can check for any date errors.
 We do this by thinking a little bit about the business.
-How old do you think this company would hold on to it's records?
+How old do you think this company would hold on to its records?
 How old could this company be?
 Older than 50, 60 years?
 These are just things we may have to check.
 I'm making an assumption that this company can't have data older than 1965.
 Second portion of the code checks that there aren't date issues for the future, in this case past 2016.
-Here we see our 3rd Error
+Here we see our 3rd Error.

 ### Third Error
 This one seems to be a typo error as well, meaning to enter 1999 instead of 1899.
-Unless this company was servicing horse and buggy!?!
+Unless this company was servicing horse and buggies!?!

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl44.PNG)